Total Station, Hewlett Packard, 3810 A

 Commentary:

-Fastened to the EDM is ia a charcoal colored tilting yoke that can be attached into tribrach that can be attached to a tripod.
-The yoke consists of a folding metal handle for carrying, a levelling bubble, an adjustable eye piece and mirror (for reading horizontal angles), and various screws for locking and adjusting the various motions.
+Fastened to the EDM is ia a charcoal colored tilting yoke that can be attached to a tribrach that can be attached to a tripod.
+The yoke consists of a folding metal handle for carrying, a levelling bubble, an adjustable eye piece and mirror (for reading horizontal angles).

 Source of Object: Donated by Grant Cross, ALS (Ret.)